 As a crisis support organization designed to assist victims of domestic violence through a myriad of client services, Beacon of Hope serves all of Central Indiana and throughout the United States.
 The Beacon of Hope team consists of its Executive Director, Office Manager, Director of Victim Advocacy, Victim Advocates, Lilly's Lighthouse Foster Pet Care Coordinator, Volunteers, Volunteer Program Assistants and Counselors.
 Beacon of Hope provides comprehensive services to domestic violence victims that include crisis intervention, court accompaniment, advocacy and outreach, assistance filing protective orders, basic needs provision, case management, counseling services, emergency hotel assistance, foster pet care assistance, employment assistance, shelter and housing referrals, teen dating abuse outreach and ongoing follow-up care.

 Beacon of Hope is the exclusive domestic violence organization in Marion County that began offering direct assistance to victims while addressing pet safety.
-Beacon of Hope, through its Victim Advocacy, Counseling, "Teen Talk" Outreach, Baker One and Lilly's Lighthouse Foster Pet Care Programs offers victims of domestic violence assistance in overcoming barriers that hold them in abusive situations.
+Beacon of Hope, through its Victim Advocacy, Counseling, "Teen Talk" Outreach, Law Enforcement Purple Sheet and Lilly's Lighthouse Foster Pet Care Programs offers victims of domestic violence assistance in overcoming barriers that hold them in abusive situations.

 Benefiting our Indianapolis community in so many positive life changing ways – here are just five of Beacon of Hope’s long list of accomplishments.